ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 ## Organization

-To organize myself i used Trello kanbas tool to plan my project.
+To organize myself I used Trello kanbas tool to plan my project.

 ## Links